daniela-matos/weather_web_visualization_dashboard/README.md

-Click here to view: https://daniela-matos.github.io/weather_web_visualization_dashboard/wind.html
+Click here to view the page: